poproar/Barnabas-Instructors-Guide/ngss/index.md

 # Day 10 of 16 - Blinking in Code
 > Suggested Time:  60-75 minutes

-## Science and Engineering Practices:
-Constructing Explanations and Designing Solutions: Generate and compare multiple solutions to a problem based on how well they meet the criteria and constraints of the design problem.
-(3-5-ETS1-2)
+## Lesson Overview

 ## Disciplinary Core Ideas
 - ETS1.B: Developing Possible Solutions: At whatever stage, communicating with peers about proposed solutions is an important part of the design process, and shared ideas can lead to improved designs.
 (3-5-ETS1-2)
 - Tests are often designed to identify failure points or difficulties, which suggest the elements of the design that need to be improved.
 (3-5-ETS1-3)
 - ETS1.C: Optimizing the Design Solution: Different solutions need to be tested in order to determine which of them best solves the problem, given the criteria and the constraints.
 (3-5-ETS1-3)

+### Science and Engineering Practices
+- Constructing Explanations and Designing Solutions: Generate and compare multiple solutions to a problem based on how well they meet the criteria and constraints of the design problem.
+(3-5-ETS1-2)

 ## Learning Target
 We will create and decode a message using Morse Code by using coding skills in ArduBlock.